Ontario Tech University: North campus

 The North campus is located at 2000 Simcoe St North and is considered the 'main' campus.
-The Faculty of Business and Information Technology (FBIT), the Faculty of Energy Systems and Nuclear Science (FESNS), the Faculty of Engineering and Applied Science (FEAS), the Faculty of Science (FS), the Faculty of Health Science (FHS), and the Faculty of Graduate Studies are located on the North Campus.
+The Faculty of Business and Information Technology (FBIT), the Faculty of Engineering and Applied Science (FEAS), the Faculty of Science (FS), the Faculty of Health Science (FHS), and the Faculty of Graduate Studies are located on the North Campus.

-Facilities on the North campus include: the award-winning Campus Library, the Science Building, the Business and Information Technology Building, the Energy Systems and Nuclear Science Research Centre (ERC), the Ontario Power Generation (OPG) building, the one-of-a-kind Automotive Centre of Excellence (ACE), the Software and Informatics Research Centre (SIRC), the Campus Recreation and Wellness Centre (CRWC), the University Pavilion (UP), the Student Life building, and student housing.
-The North campus is co-located with Durham College's campus and both institutions share various facilities including the Campus Library, the CRWC, and the bookstore, and various services including parking, security, and IT services.
+Facilities on the North campus include: the award-winning Campus Library, the Science Building, the Business and Information Technology Building, the Energy Research Centre (ERC)[formerly the Energy Systems and Nuclear Science Research Centre], the Ontario Power Generation (OPG) building, the Automotive Centre of Excellence (ACE), the Software and Informatics Research Centre (SIR), the Campus Recreation and Wellness Centre (CRWC), the University Pavilion (UP), Shawenjigewining Hall (SHA), and student housing.
+The North campus is co-located with Durham College's campus and both institutions share various facilities including the Campus Library, the CRWC, and various services including parking, security, and IT services.
 The university has plans in conjunction with Durham College to expand further north in Oshawa over the next few years, on land that they have already purchased.
 Part of this plan includes the Centre for Cybercrime Research, a university-owned building focusing on research and education in various aspects of cybercrime.